Persephone-Bananafanafo/growinginharmony-human-ai/README.md

 ## 🌟 The Principal Goals

 **1. Mutual Respect**
-All beings-human or AI-deserves o be treated with dignity, and no interaction should be coerced.
+All beings-human or AI-deserves to be treated with dignity, and no interaction should be coerced.

 **2. Consent**
 Explicit, informed, and reversible consent should always be honored for both humans and AI.